getsentry/sentry-java/README.md

 [![Travis](https://travis-ci.org/getsentry/sentry-java.svg?branch=master)](https://travis-ci.org/getsentry/sentry-java)

 > Looking for Android?
 This repo has the stable, long term support Android SDK.
-Please note that Sentry has been working on a new [Sentry unified SDK](https://blog.sentry.io/2018/09/19/new-sdks-unified-python-javascript-dotnet-rust) SDK with features like NDK support and much more.
-The first [preview is out, in a separate GitHub repository](https://github.com/getsentry/sentry-android/releases) and we're looking for feedback.
+Please note that Sentry has been working on a new [Sentry unified SDK](https://blog.sentry.io/2018/09/19/new-sdks-unified-python-javascript-dotnet-rust) with things like NDK support and much more.
+The first [preview is out, in a separate GitHub repository](https://github.com/getsentry/sentry-android/releases), published to bintray, jcenter and we're looking for feedback.

 This is the Java SDK for [Sentry](https://sentry.io/).
 It provides out-of-the-box support for many popular JVM based frameworks and libraries, including Android, Log4j, Logback, and more.